-2.7 The application site is within the control of the Applicants, which includes a significant proportion of the 2019 Local Plan site allocation, Policy Site MU1 -

-Land south of Barugh Green Road.
-The majority of remainder of the local plan allocation is subject of a separate pending planning application proposed by Countryside Properties proposing 140 dwellings (Application ref 2020/0977).
+2.7 The application site is within the control of the Applicant's, which includes a significant proportion of the 2019 Local Plan site allocation, Policy Site MU1 - Land south of Barugh Green Road.
+The remainder of the site allocation is within private ownership and does not form part of the submitted applications.

 - 2.8 Considerable areas of the site have been subject to opencast mining in the middle years of the 20th century.
 The ground conditions of the site were affected by the previous open cast mining and infill, meaning that there are clear areas where development is restricted (highwalls).
 The site was restored to agricultural use by the 1970s and now comprises undulating agricultural grazing land with steep sided valleys. - 2.9 The highest point of the site (approximately 150m AOD) is in the south, adjacent to the M1 motorway.
 Ground levels generally fall to the north to approximately 80m AOD. - 2.10 There are a number of visible existing water courses located within the site boundary or immediately outside the site adjacent to the boundary.
-The site is identified within Flood Zone 1 an area at low risk of flooding from a watercourse and/or sea with less than a 1:1,000 annual probability of river or sea flooding. - 2.11 Hermit House Farm is located to the south of Hermit Lane in the centre-east of the site.
+The site is identified within Flood Zone 1 - an area at low risk of flooding from a watercourse and/or sea with less than a 1:1,000 annual probability of river or sea flooding. - 2.11 Hermit House Farm is located to the south of Hermit Lane in the centre-east of the site.
 It consists of two residential properties, agricultural buildings and associated hard standing.
 The farm buildings are typically constructed with concrete blocks, timber, and roofing of possible asbestos cement sheeting. - 2.12 Redbrook Farm is located adjacent to the north-eastern boundary, with access gained from Redbrook Road.
 The farm is made up of a large dilapidated agricultural barn, several outbuildings, and a large silo. - 2.13 The site is accessed from Barugh Green Road to the north and Higham Common Road to the south.
 Hermit Lane runs east to west across the site and comprises a single width lane with no pedestrian facilities.
 A Greenway is identified along Hermit Lane, referred to as "from Cawthorne to Darton aspirational route to Church Street Gawber".
-There are also a number of residential roads which terminate around the site boundary such as Mawfield Road, St Thomas's Road, Wharfdale Road, Farm House Lane and Longley Street.
+There are also a number of residential roads which terminate around the site boundary such as Mawfield

+Road, St Thomas's Road, Wharfdale Road, Farm House Lane and Longley Street.